 What is feminism for you?

 For me it’s equality.
 It’s having the same rights and having a choice yourself.
 I also think you have a choice in presenting yourself as an object of lust.
 It’s very tricky because for example I have not come across many cases of voluntary prostitution, but I think you should be able to do that if you want.
 It’s not anti feminist.
 If you chose to become a plumber, that should be ok.
 That’s the freedom of choice.
 I’m not very much into contemporary culture but I’m thinking of Emma Watson who did this interview and she had a cleavage or something that accentuated her breasts, I think in the United Nations she is also a spokesperson for feminism, and she got all this critique for showing her breasts.
 I find it very strange because you are still framing somebody.
-It’s quit utopic but I think you should be able to just be.
+Why can you not just be?
+In the end I think feminism is equality and liberty.
+It’s quite utopic but I think you should be able to just be.

 Do you think that artists could still create good work if there was nothing to provoke with?